Ila-bura/zero-waste-life/README.md

 The video was sourced from [YouTube](https://www.youtube.com/watch?v=egyNJ7xPyoQ) and embedded into the page.

 <p>The video does not autoplay and the YouTube controls were kept.
-The "loop" feature is on so that the water in the vase keeps moving</p>
+The "loop" feature is on, so that the effect of water moving in the vase never ends.</p>

 <p>The video is relatively short (around 3 minutes) but with clear and simple instructions on how to get started with composting at home.</p>
 In keeping with the essential ethos of the website, the video is not intended to provide an exhaustive guide to composting, rather to captivate the users in a fun and engaging way, based on the assumption that the vast majority of the Zero Waste Life's users are absolute beginners and have never tried composting before.</p>